maxbechtold/tante-emmas/src/hints/tasks.md

 ----

 * The missing part is output
-* As you learned testrecorder stores the state before and after execution of the recorded method
+* As you learned testrecorder captures the state before and after execution of the recorded method
-* Sometimes a method does write state to external systems, e.g.
+* Sometimes a method writes state to external systems, e.g.
   * writing files (that could have been edited)
   * requesting user input
   * notifying web services